Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Analysis

 for some constant $c > 0$. \end{theorem}

-Theorem~\ref{thm:regret} establishes that the cumulative regret of our probing-based algorithm is sublinear in $T$.
-Hence, as $T$ grows, the average regret per round tends to zero.
-Although the probing mechanism does not alter the $\sqrt{T}$ growth rate in the worst case, it substantially improves empirical performance by enabling faster elimination of suboptimal arms and more informed decision-making, as confirmed by our experimental results.
-Full proofs of Lemmas~\ref{lem:nsw_smooth}--\ref{lem:aggreward} and Theorem~\ref{thm:regret} are provided in the Appendix.
+Theorem~\ref{thm:regret} shows that our probing-based algorithm achieves sublinear regret with a provable constant-factor improvement over the non-probing baseline.
+This gain arises from faster elimination of suboptimal arms and more informed assignment decisions.
+Experimental results confirm that probing consistently lowers regret across all time horizons.
+Full proofs of Lemmas~\ref{lem:nsw_smooth}–8 and Theorem~\ref{thm:regret} are provided in the Appendix.